ABMM Contact Information

 - Resident/fellow/student training

 The minimum percentages in each area must be met.
-Research and teaching experience is not required, but applicants may have up to 25% of their time devoted to either, or a combination, of those areas provided the combination does not exceed 25%.
+Research and teaching experience are not required, but applicants may have up to 25% of their time devoted to either, or a combination, of those areas provided the combination does not exceed 25%.
 Experience in which more than 25% of time is spent on research, teaching, grant writing, or test development does not satisfy the experience requirement.

 Applicants applying under Plan II above must complete a two-year postdoctoral training program approved by the American College of Microbiology's Committee on Postgraduate Educational Programs (CPEP).